ruuda/blog/posts/ai-alignment-starter-pack.md

 ---

-Despite the amount of attention that machine learning is receiving nowadays, alignment is still a niche topic.
+Despite the amount of attention that machine learning is receiving nowadays, few people are familiar with the concept of AI alignment.
 This worries me,
 because a misaligned superintelligence has the potential to pose an existential threat to humanity, and I think we should treat it as seriously as nuclear warfare or climate change.
-In this post I want to mention some of the keywords and share pointers for where to learn more about AI alignment.
+In this post I want to introduce some of the concepts and share pointers for where to learn more about AI alignment.

 ## What is AI alignment?